chendaniely/2022-10-11-git_basics/README.md

 - `git log`: shows us the log / commit history
     - `git log --oneline`: shows us the 1 line per commit version

+- `git diff`: shows you new chagnes to a file that has not been committed
+    - `git diff --stanged`: shows you changes in the staging area